 EF’s mission is to "Open the world through education."
 We believe that good education can break down barriers of language, culture and geography.

-Regardless of how you are learning English – online, with a friend, in school or all of the above – we believe that the EF SET will fundamentally improve your learning journey.
+Regardless of how you are learning a language – online, with a friend, in school or all of the above – we believe that the EF SET will fundamentally improve your learning journey.

 With the launch of the EF SET, EF is also looking forward to more open discussions about the role of assessment in education, the future of personalized learning and the use of technology in classrooms.

 The EF SET is free because we want as many people to benefit from this test as possible.
 The design and development of EF SET borrowed from best practices in software engineering and manufacturing practices to significantly reduce development costs.
-The EF SET is also delivered online with automated scoring, making it possible for EF to offer this powerful tool for free to English learners with online access.
+The EF SET is also delivered online with automated scoring, making it possible for EF to offer this powerful tool for free to students and professionals who need to certify their English.

-An “adaptive” test is a test in which the content of an individual’s test is responsive to whatever language proficiency the person demonstrates as the test unfolds.
+An “adaptive” test is a test in which the content of an individual’s test is responsive to the level of language proficiency the person demonstrates as the test unfolds.
 For example, if a person is able to answer every question correctly at the beginning of the test, then much harder questions are presented.
 If, on the other hand, a person struggles with the questions at the beginning of the test, much easier questions are presented next.
 At each stage of the test, the content is adjusted to measure each individual’s ability as precisely as possible.
+This is what allows the EF SET to accurately measure your skills across the full range of CEFR levels in a relatively short amount of time.

 The EF SET was built to the same standards of reliability as the other standardized English tests like the TOEFL, TOEIC or IELTS: